wpgp/bottom-up-tutorial/README.md

-The tutorials were written by Edith Darin from WorldPop, University of Southampton and Douglas Leasure from Leverhulme Centre for Demographic Science, University of Oxford, with supervision from Andrew Tatem, orldPop, University of Southampton.
+The tutorials were written by Edith Darin from WorldPop, University of Southampton and Douglas Leasure from Leverhulme Centre for Demographic Science, University of Oxford, with supervision from Andrew Tatem, WorldPop, University of Southampton.

 Funding for the work was provided by the United Nations Population Fund.